openlibhums/memory-alpha/content/pages/support/repository/repositories-moderator.md

 - Edit published date
 - Un-published this article
 - Send to journal
    Lets you send the preprint to a journal on the Janeway press.
-Select the license, section (article type), and the stage to send it to. <!--I'll need to look into why 'Force' is used.-->
+Select the licence, section (article type), and the stage to send it to. <!--I'll need to look into why 'Force' is used.-->

 ## Unpublished preprints